Serving Papers on Holidays

-The short answer to the question is that yes, service of process can be conducted on holidays in every state except Minnesota and New York (service on religious observance days are prohibited).
+The short answer to the question is that yes, service of process can be conducted on holidays in every state except Minnesota, and serving on religious holidays is prohibited in New York.
 At the time of publication, Minnesota is the only state in which serving on holidays is expressly prohibited in their rules of civil procedure.
-New York’s statute on civil procedure (Civil Practice Law Article 21) does not expressly prohibit service on holidays; however, it is cited elsewhere in the state statutes and multiple times on the state’s “Court Help” web pages.

 Unfortunately, the short answer is not a one-size-fits-all answer that applies to every state — or even every county within a state — as nearly all have their own legislation and requirements regarding service of process.
 So as a reminder, always check both your state’s legislation as well as your county regulations to be sure you are current on the rules.

 Furthermore, while service on holidays is largely permitted, there are a number of states that prohibit service of process on Sundays (and in New York, on Saturdays that are observed as holy days).
 There are some states in which holidays are included or specifically excluded when computing time, which is especially pertinent with regard to filings.

 The information contained in this post is not meant to be exhaustive, and while we do our best to ensure accuracy, there is the possibility of error.
 Serve Now and its writers are not liable for any errors in content.
 Confirm your state and county’s rules of service prior to attempting service.

 Knowing You Can, Should You Serve Papers on Holidays?